Autologous PRP · Physician-Administered · Regulated Medical Procedure

 Ideal Candidates

-The P-Shot® is most appropriate for men experiencing mild to moderate erectile dysfunction, early Peyronie's disease, or reduced sensitivity — where the underlying cause is vascular or neurological rather than primarily hormonal or psychological.
-Dr. Fong conducts a thorough medical history review and physical assessment before recommending treatment.
+The P-Shot® is most appropriate for men with mild-to-moderate erectile dysfunction, early Peyronie's disease, or declining sensitivity where the underlying driver is vascular or neurological rather than primarily hormonal or psychological.
+Dr. Fong conducts a thorough clinical review before recommending any treatment.

 The P-Shot® is typically suitable for:

-• +Men with mild to moderate erectile dysfunction (ED) who have not responded fully to, or prefer not to rely on, oral medications
+• +Men with mild-to-moderate erectile dysfunction who have had incomplete benefit from, or prefer not to continue relying on, oral PDE5 inhibitors

-• +Men with early or moderate Peyronie's disease seeking non-surgical plaque remodelling and curvature reduction
+• +Men with early or moderate Peyronie's disease pursuing non-surgical plaque reduction and curvature improvement

-• +Men experiencing reduced sensitivity or declining sexual response due to age-related vascular changes
+• +Men experiencing progressive sensitivity loss or declining sexual response linked to age-related vascular changes

-• +Men who wish to reduce reliance on pharmaceutical ED medications and pursue a regenerative approach
+• +Men seeking to reduce long-term dependence on pharmaceutical ED medication through a regenerative tissue approach

-• +Men with diabetes-related vascular ED who have limited response to PDE5 inhibitors (e.g., sildenafil)
+• +Men with diabetes-related vascular ED whose response to sildenafil or tadalafil has diminished over time

-• +Men in generally good health seeking to maintain or improve sexual function as a proactive wellness measure
+• +Men in good general health who wish to proactively maintain sexual function as part of a broader wellness strategy

 The P-Shot® is not recommended for men with:

-• Active infection, open wound, or significant inflammation in the treatment area — treatment should be deferred until fully resolved
+• Active local infection, unhealed wound, or significant inflammation in the treatment area — defer until fully resolved

-• Diagnosed bleeding disorders (e.g., haemophilia, von Willebrand disease) or those on anticoagulant therapy that cannot be safely paused
+• Diagnosed bleeding disorders (e.g., haemophilia, von Willebrand disease) or those on anticoagulation therapy that cannot be safely interrupted

-• Severe Peyronie's disease with significant structural deformity — surgical consultation (e.g., penile plication or implant) is the more appropriate first step
+• Severe Peyronie's disease with significant structural deformity — surgical options such as penile plication or implant should be evaluated first

-• Severe ED primarily of psychological or severe hormonal origin — a comprehensive assessment is recommended before pursuing PRP
+• ED of predominantly psychological or severe hormonal origin — comprehensive assessment and appropriate management should precede any PRP consideration

 Treatment Anatomy